SCCapstone/Mesosphere/Readme.md

 You will need to download it first (click the blue download button).
 (In configuration Advanced Settings, you may want to increase the Internal Storage.
 You can do this later).
 Now that you have an android emulator, it is recommended that you launch it once to enable quick-boot.
-To do this, click 'More' in the side menu (the three dots).
-Navigate to 'Snapshots' and switch 'Auto Save current state to Quickboot' to No.
+To do this, click `More` in the side menu (the three dots).
+Navigate to `Snapshots` and switch `Auto Save current state to Quickboot` to No.

 This will ensure that before each behavioral test, the simulator is quick-booting from it's initial image.
 Lastly, ensure that your local kotlin version is up-to-date (1.6.10).
 You can check this by navigating to Customize in Android Studio -> All Settings -> Languages and Frameworks -> Kotlin.